2nd Massachusetts Infantry Regiment: Battle of Gettysburg

 After Chancellorsville, the regiment marched north to Pennsylvania following General Robert E. Lee's Army of Northern Virginia.
 It participated in the Battle of Gettysburg.
 On July 3, the third day of the battle, it made an attack against the Confederate troops at the base of Culp's Hill, near Spangler Spring.
 The regiment's commander, 23-year-old Lieutenant Colonel Charles R. Mudge, replied to the order to attack, "Well it is murder, but it's the order."
 In the charge a bullet struck Mudge just below the throat and killed him instantly.
 The regiment suffered 137 casualties in the assault.
 After the battle, the regiment was sent to New York City to help end the Draft Riots that were going on.
 Cpt.
 Charles Fessenden Morse of Company B was promoted to lieutenant colonel.

 Atlanta

 Late in 1863, the XII Corps, with the 2nd Massachusetts included, along with the XI Corps was placed under the command of General Joseph Hooker and sent west to join the Army of the Cumberland.
+(Note: The route began on the United States Military Railroad (USMRR) in Virginia before transitioning to the Baltimore & Ohio RR from Washington to Columbus, the Columbus, Piqua and Indiana Railroad (CP&I) and Indiana Central Railway to Indianapolis, the Louisville, New Albany and Chicago Railroad (LNA&C) to Louisville, the Louisville & Nashville Railroad (L&N) to Nashville, and finally using the Nashville & Chattanooga Railway (N&CR) to reach Bridgeport.
+Hooker's command traveled 1,200 miles from Virginia to Knoxville in eleven and a half days with two corps of 20,000 men arriving intact with all arms and supplies.
+In contrast, Longstreet's 12,000 troops arrived piecemeal after a twelve-day 800-mile journey with fifteen different railroads.
+The Rebels' original plan of four-days travel over five railroads and 540 miles had been scuttled by the Burnside's capture of Knoxville cutting the East Tennessee and Virginia Railroad.)
 Hooker's two Corps played a decisive role in the Battle of Wauhatchie, which opened up the "Cracker Line" to the besieged Union army, and seized Lookout Mountain in the famed "Battle Above The Clouds" during the early stages of the Battle of Chattanooga.
 In 1864, it participated in General William T. Sherman's Atlanta campaign.
 Later, the XI Corps and XII Corps were combined to form the XX Corps.
 It participated in the Battle of Kennesaw Mountain, The Battle of Peachtree Creek and the Siege of Atlanta.
 In September, it was part of the forces the occupied Atlanta, with Lt.
 Col. Morse serving as provost marshal of the city.